Ultra-low-sulfur diesel: Lubricity

-Sulfur is not a lubricant in and of itself, but it can combine with the nickel content in many metal alloys to form a low melting point eutectic alloy that can increase lubricity.
+Sulfur is not a lubricant in and of itself, but it can combine with the nickel content in many metal alloys to form a low-melting eutectic alloy that can increase lubricity.
 The process used to reduce the sulfur also reduces the fuel's lubricating properties.
 Lubricity is a measure of the fuel's ability to lubricate and protect the various parts of the engine's fuel injection system from wear.
 The processing required to reduce sulfur to 15 ppm also removes naturally occurring lubricity agents in diesel fuel.
 To manage this change ASTM International (formerly the American Society for Testing and Materials) adopted the lubricity specification defined in ASTM D975 for all diesel fuels and this standard went into effect January 1, 2005.
 The D975 standard defines two ULSD standards, Grade No. 2-D S15 (regular ULSD) and Grade No. 1-D S15 (a higher volatility fuel with a lower gelling temperature than regular ULSD).

 The refining process that removes the sulfur also reduces the aromatic content and density of the fuel, resulting in a minor decrease in the energy content, by about 1%.
 This decrease in energy content may result in slightly reduced peak power and fuel economy.